-Go4H11-H This course is open to juniors desiring a more demanding and indepth treatment of the survey in United States history.
+This course is open to juniors desiring a more demanding and indepth treatment of the survey in United States history.
 The basic topic format is identical to that of the regular United States history course, but there are significant differences.
 A research paper is a course requirement.
 Testing is geared toward discussion questions and application and interpretation of factual material.
 Basically, the honors course is designed to be a more challenging approach to the story of United States historical development.

-Students will earn college credit HIST 2010/2020 from Austin Peay State University
+UNITED STATES HISTORY Dual Enrollment -1 credit: 11th

+Pre-requisite: Students must meet the APSU Dual Enrollment admissions criteria of 3.0 HS GPA or 21 ACT Composite.
+Students will earn college credit HIST 2010/2020 from Austin Peay State University.
 There is a tuition fee associated with this class.